jhansiranikhura/AmazonClone/README.md

 This project is a basic clone of the Amazon website, developed to practice and demonstrate web development skills.
 It replicates key features of the original site, providing a familiar user experience.

+You can see the website live at: https://jhansiranikhura.github.io/AmazonClone/

 ## Features

 - **Responsive Design**: Ensures compatibility across various devices and screen sizes.